 - Author: Wayne Colonna, ATSG, Transmission Digest Technical Editor

-Thanks to Alto Products for the use of this transmission.
+Many thanks to the good folks at Alto for the use of the 09D transmission for this article.